Welcome to Chatham & Rochester

-Our guide for Rochester and Chatham offers a brief overview of the towns, their attractions, properties, schools, history, council tax and public transport links.
+Our area guide for living in Chatham and Rochester offers a brief overview of the towns, their attractions, properties, schools, history, council tax and public transport links.

 Chatham & Rochester snapshot

-There’s so much to celebrate in Rochester and Chatham, it’s no wonder movers are making a beeline for this historic part of the Medway.
+There’s so much to celebrate in Chatham and Rochester, it’s no wonder movers are making a beeline for this historic part of the Medway.
 Cobbled streets beloved by Charles Dickens, famous festivals and a rich maritime heritage provide the perfect backdrop for life, while the high speed rail line whisks travelers into London in as little as 34 minutes.

 Chatham & Rochester: where?